JonathanKross/mystery_word/README.md

 ###Objectives
 After completing this assignment, you should...

--Understand all the basics of Python!
+- Understand all the basics of Python!
--Be able to create an interactive program.
+- Be able to create an interactive program.
--Be able to choose a random value.
+- Be able to choose a random value.
--Be able to keep track of state.
+- Be able to keep track of state.
--Be able to read from a file.
+- Be able to read from a file.
--Be able to test your code.
+- Be able to test your code.

 ###Deliverables
 - A Git repo named mystery-word containing at least: